VAT in UAE : 5% Rate, Registration Threshold, Exemptions & Filing Rules

 What is VAT in UAE?

-Value Added Tax (VAT) in the United Arab Emirates is a form of indirect tax imposed on the consumption of goods and services at the standard rate of 5%.
+Value Added Tax (VAT) in the UAE is an indirect tax charged on the consumption of goods and services at a rate of 5%.

 How Does VAT Work in UAE?